idvorkin/idvorkin.github.io/_d/energy.md

 You can get a blast of energy when someone smiles at you.
 [Joy](/joy) is like that.
 Doing nothing, like watching TikTok can be very draining.
 I even have a set of Kryptonite activities which drain me

 {%include summarize-page.html src="/operating-manual" %}

+### Doing work, can result in more energy

+It's amazing to me that a good workout does this.
+So does a productive day at work.

+### Energy drains, regardless of if it's being applied to do work

+In fact, sometimes it deven drains worse, so care deeply about

+{%include summarize-page.html src="/productive" %}

+### Activation Energy, often far exceeds steady state energy

+{% include summarize-page.html src="/activation" %}

 ### Energy (Arousal) vs Valence